RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 6 : Create a new Ubuntu Instance  and Install Jboss
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Create a blueprint to launch a new Ubuntu instance and install JBoss server on it  .

 1. Add Provider
- * In Settings, under DevopsSetup -> Providers, add a New provider by entering the valid details
+ * In Settings, under DevopsSetup -> Providers, add a New AWS provider by entering the valid details

    Please refer to :ref:`provider-settings` for more details.

 2. Add VMImage for Ubuntu
- * In Settings, under Gallery setup -> VMImage, add a New VMImage for Ubuntu
+ * In Settings, under Gallery setup -> VMImage, add a New VMImage for Ubuntu .
+The image should be accessible from your AWS account

    Please refer to :ref:`configure-vm` for more details.